Crowdfunding: The Good, the Bad, and the Ugly

-In the crowdfunding world, due diligence generally falls to the platform that is offering the investment.
-The platform typically makes their money by collecting fees of 2% to 5% of investor proceeds from the borrower/developer.
-Thus, if you invest $100,000, it turns into $95 or $98 of deployed capital and the due diligence conducted under these circumstances is questionable.
+A: In the crowdfunding world, due diligence generally falls to the platform that is offering the investment.
+The platform typically makes its money by collecting fees of 2% to 5% of investor proceeds from the borrower/developer.
+Thus, if you invest $100,000, it turns into $95,000 or $98,000 of deployed capital and the due diligence conducted under these circumstances is questionable.

 Q: You have examples of how things might not be all that they seem.